Every year, tourists spend absurd amounts of money for Oktoberfest tickets. Fun fact: they don’t even exist.

 The fact that evening reservations can be so absurdly priced by scalpers is due to the fact that the Oktoberfest tents are usually closed on Friday evenings and Saturdays due to overcrowding.
 If this happens, a reservation guarantees admission to the respective tent.
 On Friday, you can easily avoid having wait outside by simply looking for seats before noon.

 On Saturdays this is unfortunately much more difficult - then the search for seats must be successfully completed in the morning before the tents close at the latest in the early afternoon.
 After that, a lot of patience is needed.
 On Sundays, this is completely different, by the way.
 Finding seats is never as easy as on a Sunday night – the later, the better.
+Before you plan your visit, make sure to consult the beer tent crowd forecast.

 Lunch reservations can be bothersome